 From there, discover the Helsinki and Upenski Cathedrals.

 For Christmas eve dinner in Helsinki, we recommend the festive buffet at Hotel Katajanokka.
-It’s no surprise that most restaurants are closed, and that’s why we highly advise you make a reservation for Christmas dinner in advance.
+It’s no surprise that most restaurants are closed, and that’s why we highly advise you to make a reservation for Christmas dinner in advance.

 Day 3 (25th December)